Entrepreneurship, Minor

 Saint Louis University's minor in entrepreneurship through the Richard A. Chaifetz School of Business is designed both for budding entrepreneurs and those who just want to be more entrepreneurial.

-The program's courses help students master key skills and knowledge, including creativity, market focus and planning.
-Classes provide students the opportunity to interact with and learn from successful business owners.
+The SLU program's courses help students master key skills and knowledge, including creativity, market focus and planning.
+Classes allow students to interact with and learn from successful business owners.
 Students also have numerous occasions to learn about and practice being an entrepreneur through programs and activities in the Chaifetz Center for Entrepreneurship and the SLU Entrepreneurs' Club.

-The Entrepreneurship Minor is also available for students studying abroad at SLU's campus in Madrid, Spain.
+The entrepreneurship minor is also available for students studying at SLU-Madrid.

 Required Courses